-Peru judge orders Keiko Fujimori to return to jail for 15 months
+Peru's Keiko Fujimori vows to 'end her silence' as she is jailed again

-LIMA (Reuters) - A Peruvian judge on Tuesday ordered that opposition leader Keiko Fujimori return to jail for 15 months as prosecutors continue a money laundering investigation against her, part of a corruption case surrounding the financing of her presidential campaigns.
+LIMA (Reuters) - As Peruvian authorities detained opposition leader Keiko Fujimori on Tuesday night for a new 15-month jail term, the politician published a pre-recorded video alleging “persecution” and vowing to “end her silence” on the case.

-Fujimori, the daughter of imprisoned former President Alberto Fujimori, had already spent 13 months in jail, but Peru’s top constitutional court ordered her release in November.
+A judge on Tuesday afternoon ordered her detention as prosecutors continue an investigation for alleged money laundering.
+She had already spent 13 months in jail, but Peru’s top constitutional court ordered her release in November.
 Prosecutors appealed that decision.

-No charges have been filed against Fujimori and she denies any wrongdoing.
+In the video, which was published on Facebook and appeared to have been recorded earlier on Tuesday, Fujimori said she would “give a political response to this political persecution.”

-Prosecutors had asked for Keiko Fujimori to spend 18 months in jail.
-Fujimori’s defense said they would appeal the decision.
+Her message is a significant shift in strategy.
+In November, Fujimori said she would lie low and dedicate herself to her family, but is now vowing to aggressively defend herself politically and publicly.

 Judge Victor Zuñiga said in his decision that allowing Fujimori to remain free or to hold her on house arrest, two options that were on the table, “would not guarantee ... that the defendant will not interrupt the evolution of the investigations.”